Alabama Log Cabin

 The walls of the cabin sit on 70mm pressure treated foundation beams, this allows for the building to be erected without a floor for those who wish to fit under floor heating or tiled floors.

-Log Cabins are available with a high quality 19mm tongue & groove timber floor together with skirting cover strips for where the floor meets the walls.
+Log Cabins are available with a high quality 19mm or 21mm tongue & groove timber floor together with skirting cover strips for where the floor meets the walls.
 The floor can then be painted or stained if required.

 Can I trust the quality of your doors & windows?